f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

-Go to the **Systems -> Archive** page in the BIG-IP GUI and click the **Create** button to cretae a new UCS archive file.
+Go to the **Systems -> Archive** page in the BIG-IP GUI and click the **Create** button to create a new UCS archive file.
 When creating the UCS archive

 Import UCS into Central Manager